This story is about a poor man who needed access to forgiveness, and how he found it.

 “Me?
 I regretted every day that I failed to share our grief, for it was ours, not yours or mine.”

 He sighed, a long sigh of healing.
 He sat, hunched, almost collapsed, but feeling lighter somehow.
 “I was the man.
 I had a responsibility and a time and a place to go to.
 And I failed.
 I ran away.
 I was a coward.”
-He wept again.
+He began to heave and weep again.

 “Ssh,” she said.
 “We have both suffered enough.
 Let’s help each other now.”

 He recovered something like sense.
 “How can I be with you now?” he cried.
 “Look at me.”